 7. Inserting values for ALT attributes in images

-Everyone can see what is shown in the graph.
+Everyone can see what is shown on the graph.
 And how are search engine robots supposed to know this?

-Well, they "know" this from the context surrounding the image and from the value of the so-called ALT attribute.
-Its function is to briefly describe what is in the given chart.
+Well, they "know" it from the context surrounding the image and from the value of the so-called ALT attribute.
+Its function is to briefly describe what is in a given chart.

-ALT attributes can be found directly in the code of the web page.
+ALT attributes can be found directly in the web page code.
 They must indicate content based on "iPhone X Black Case", "Mercedes 2018 GLC 300 4MATIC Coupe" or "White Nike Men's Running Shoes".
-They just need to specify the content of the images in a somewhat descriptive way.
+They just need to state the content of the images in a somewhat descriptive way.

-Review your site code for "blank" ALTs to fix this and fill them with the appropriate content.
+Review your website code for "empty" ALTs to fix this and fill them with relevant content.

-8. Make links friendly to both users and search engine crawlers
+8. Make links friendly to both users and search engine robots

-Determining the baseline SEO status of a site is impossible without examining the links you have on your site.
+Determining the SEO baseline of a site is impossible without examining the links you have on your site.

 Which one do you understand better?
-I assume the first one.
+I'm guessing the first one.

-Therefore, there is no point in creating incomprehensible and complex structures.
-Keeping your link hierarchy simple is even recommended, as all audiences (both users and search engine bots) will appreciate a more natural look.
+Therefore, it makes no sense to create incomprehensible and complex structures.
+Simplicity in link hierarchies is even recommended, as all audiences (both users and search engine crawlers) will appreciate the more natural look.

-Therefore, if you can, keep your links simpler and more understandable.
+Therefore, if you have the opportunity, make links simpler and more understandable.

 What is useful to know about the basic state of a site's SEO?

 On the other hand, a tool called Screaming Frog will help you get a glimpse of the state of your site.
-You can use its free version, which, although it only allows you to crawl 500 URLs and doesn't allow many fancy actions, is great for small sites.
+You can use its free version, which, although it only allows you to crawl 500 URLs and doesn't allow many custom actions, is great for smaller sites.

-Having your site's status "on a silver platter" will make it much easier make any changes.
+Having the status of your site "on a silver platter" will make it much easier to make any changes.